ServeMotor/fin/sources/research/ftsub/Organizations.md

 Price based on number of readers

+Options

+### Print newspaper

+Delivery of the FT newspaper to your office, Monday to Saturday by 7:00 am.
+Please note that time of delivery may vary based on your local distribution centre.

+### Republishing

+Capitalise on positive media coverage or add authority to your thought leadership content by republishing FT articles or audio visual journalism.

 ## Group

 Premium access to the FT for a defined number of core and occasional readers.

 Everything in Team, plus:

-    - No extra charge for readers requiring occasional access to FT journalism
-    - Access on third party platforms
+    No extra charge for readers requiring occasional access to FT journalism Access on third party platforms
     Headline workflow integration
     Customised myFT set up
     Dedicated Customer Success manager and team

+Price based on number of Core
+readers

+### Print newspaper

+Delivery of the FT newspaper to your office, Monday to Saturday by 7:00 am.
+Please note that time of delivery may vary based on your local distribution centre.

+### Republishing

+Capitalise on positive media coverage or add authority to your thought leadership content by republishing FT articles or audio visual journalism.

+### Integrated Solutions

+Derive actionable insight from FT journalism with programmatic access to our data.

+## Enterprise

+Premium access to the FT for
+everyone in your organisation.

+Everything in Group, plus:

+    Convenient access for everybody in your organisation SAML-based Single Sign On
+    Improved copyright risk management
+    Admin tools to facilitate cross-charging
+    Access to exclusive perks through the Platinum Programme

-Price based on number of
+Price based on number of Core
 readers